Credit: NEW YORK YANKEES. ALL RIGHTS RESERVED

 Before and after the game: Just two blocks from the stadium is the Pierce-Arrow Museum with an impressive collection of automobiles and other vehicles from the 1900s to the 1960s.
-Even closer is the Black Button Distilling Tasting Room and Bottle Shop where you can learn the process behind their craft spirits (made with local NY grains), and yes, you can try them.
 A quick drive north takes you to Anchor Bar, where the Buffalo wing—the ultimate snack for sports fans—was invented back in 1964.

 Batavia, just 45 minutes from Buffalo, is one of the smallest cities in the country to host a professional baseball team.
 The Batavia Muckdogs play in the New York–Penn League at Dwyer Stadium and are the Short-Season Class-A affiliate of the Miami Marlins.
 The team name pays tribute to the regions’ mucklands—fertile soils that grow onions (nearby Elba calls itself “The Onion Capital of the World”)—and the feral dogs that may have roamed said mucklands before farmers tamed the land.

 Before and after the game: For a sugar fix, stock up at Oliver’s Candies, open since 1932.
 They are still using the old family recipes for their famous hand-dipped chocolates, ribbon candy, and sponge candy.
 Find toys that don’t need batteries (or wifi) at Adam Miller Toy & Bicycle shop, featuring old-fashioned fun like Slinkys and pogo sticks.
 Stop by the Batavia Peace Garden, a memorial to when Batavia held back the British in the War of 1812, which now represents peace between the U.S. and Canada.
 You’ll find plenty of dining options on and around Main Street.